ufukty/gohandlers/docs/reference/glossary/validation-and-custom-types.md

 }
 ```

 You can combine generated validation with your own logic.
-If you use custom types on each field, gohandlers will still generate the wrapper that aggregates them.
+If you use custom types on each field, Gohandlers will still generate the wrapper that aggregates them.

 ---